Hotmoka/hotmoka/tutorial/Takamaka.md

           gamete))) // receiver of the method call .value;

-      // we install family-0.0.1-SNAPSHOT.jar in blockchain: the gamete will pay for that TransactionReference family = blockchain
+      // we install family-0.0.1-SNAPSHOT.jar in blockchain: the gamete will pay TransactionReference family = blockchain
         .addJarStoreTransaction(new JarStoreTransactionRequest
-          (signerOnBehalfOfGamete, // an object that signs with the private key of the payer gamete, // payer
+          (signerOnBehalfOfGamete, // an object that signs with the payer's private key gamete, // payer
-          nonce, // nonce of the payer: relevant since this is not a call to a @View method!
+          nonce, // payer's nonce: relevant since this is not a call to a @View method!
           BigInteger.valueOf(1_000_000), // gas limit: enough for this very small jar ONE, // gas price: the bigger, the quicker takamakaCode, // class path for the execution of the transaction